CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/DesignDocument.md

 STEP 2: Interview level

 InterviewMaker ----> ???
 Please can Camille and Enam work on this to show how ResponseTree and InterviewMaker work together for interview level and all classes it interacts with (GameManager, etc)

+Step 3: Assign Interns to Project
+- describe how the projects are run (first two months only), skillcomp, etc

+Step 4: Check monthly report
+- describe how montly report is made and how it is displayed (interaction with GameManager when player wants to check monthly report)